 Step 5 - Get Confirmation of Permanent Residence

-Interested in applying for the Canadian Experience Class?
-We are here to make your application easy.
-Our team of Regulated Canadian Immigration Consultants (RCICs) are all authorized by the Government of Canada to assist with your application.
+If the Canadian Experience Class might be the right pathway, we're here to make your application easy.
+Our team of Regulated Canadian Immigration Consultants (RCICs) is all authorized by the Government of Canada to assist with your application.

-With an immigration expert, like an RCIC, working on your case your application will be more likely to succeed because they will ensure all the documentation is completed correctly and submitted on time.
-They provide you with a simplified, error-free route to Canada.
+With an immigration expert, like an RCIC, working on your case, your application will be more likely to succeed because they will ensure all the documentation is completed correctly and submitted on time.
+They provide you with a simplified, error-free immigration route to Canada.

-Once you sign up for our services, the first step is completing our comprehensive online evaluation.
-This will allow you to discover all of your immigration options, including your eligibility for the Canadian Experience Class.
-Our RCICs will provide you with a report detailing which programs you are most likely to succeed with.
-Discover if you can immigrate to Canada, sign up today!
+Once you sign up for our services, completing our comprehensive online evaluation is the first step.
+This will allow you to discover your immigration options, including your eligibility for the Canadian Experience Class.
+Our RCICs will provide a report detailing which programs you will most likely succeed with.
+Discover if you can immigrate to Canada.
+Sign up today!